awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 Running Integration Tests
 -------------------------

-Several directories are appended with ``*integration-tests``.
-After you build your project, you can run these executables to ensure everything works correctly.
+Several directory names include the suffix ``*integration-tests``.
+After the project is built, the tests stored in these directories can be run to verify the project's correct execution.